jdd-hub/google_search-ternds/README.md

 Link to Live Tabluae Dashboard: https://tabsoft.co/3axmz8j

-Version two of the Google Serch Trends API.
+Version two of the Google Search Trends API.

 After completing the initial testing of the first version, the next step was to create a series of functions in line with the principles of object-oriented programming.